 The relevance of GDP to policy

 For most individuals, one headline number, typically quarterly or annual growth in GDP, is more than enough to focus on when considering the economic condition of a country.
 Is the economy getting better or worse, and is growth higher or lower than usual?
 Analysts, researchers, and policymakers, however, need to understand and appreciate the details and trends behind the GDP figures to a much greater extent.
-For example, growth often fluctuates, and it is the longer trends of a year or more that are most important to capture.
+For example, growth often fluctuates, and it is future trends that are most important to capture in sustainability analysis.

 The US as an example of GDP policy process

+GDP is a central input to policy making in the majority of countries in the world.
 The policy making process in the US, for example, typifies, in general terms, what happens in the policy making arena for most countries in the world.
-The Chair of the US Federal Reserve, who is responsible for monetary policy, carefully examines with her advisors GDP components and other measures, such as labor force statistics, to inform her decisions.
+The Chair of the US Federal Reserve, who is responsible for monetary policy, carefully examines with advisors GDP components and other measures, such as labor force statistics, to inform decisions.
 The Council of Economic Advisors (CEA) and the National Economic Council (NEC) are bodies that advise the US president on economic policy.
 The Joint Committee on Economic Policy (JCEP) and the Joint Committee on Taxation (JCT) are two of many US Congressional Committees that closely monitor growth in GDP, as they consider legislation that can have an impact on the economic condition of the country.
-The US national economic accounts, first published in 1937, were created under the leadership of Simon Kuznets following the Great Depression, when it was realized that there was scant data on which to base economic policy .
 In fact, it has been suggested that the creation of the US GDP accounts has moderated swings in economic activity because these accounts led to a better understanding of current conditions .

 How measuring GDP has changed